 It’s imperative that your business plan has a proper executive summary.
 Investors are busy and may not take the time to read through your entire plan if the executive summary doesn’t give them a reason to move forward.

-Set up a Payroll System
+#4.
+Help Setup a Payroll System

 As a small business owner, chances are you’ll be a one-person show.
 However, when you do decide to hire additional employees, it is essential you have a system set up to pay them.